adobe/cryptr/README.md

 # Important Notes about Policies
 ## Secret Discovery

-Cryptr requires the policies associated with the token to be readable by the token.
+Cryptr requires that policies associated with a token to be readable by that token.
 The purpose for this is to discover what secrets are available to the token.
-An example ACL for policy found at `sys/policy/allsecrets` would be as follows:
+An example ACL for a policy found at `sys/policy/demo` would be as follows:

 ```